 Sokolove Law helps victims and families affected by asbestos-related diseases seek justice through mesothelioma settlements or verdicts.
-Average mesothelioma lawsuit settlements have historically been valued between $1 Million and $1.4 Million.
-Mesothelioma verdicts, on the other hand, award between $5 Million and $11.4 Million on average, though results vary from case to case.
+Average mesothelioma settlements range from $1 million to $1.4 million.

 You may be able to start receiving compensation from a settlement in as few as 90 days.
-Contact us today to learn more about your options.
+Do not delay — get a free case review today.

 What Are Mesothelioma Lawsuit Settlements?

 - Mesothelioma verdicts: If a settlement isn’t reached, your asbestos case will continue to a court trial, where a judge and jury will hear your case and render a verdict that determines how much you may be awarded.
+Mesothelioma verdicts award between $5 Million and $11.4 Million on average, though results vary from case to case.
 Verdict results are risky and don’t guarantee compensation since they can be appealed later on.

 Most asbestos lawsuits settle instead of being tried before a jury, which allows our clients to start receiving compensation for treatment faster.
 In fact, over 99% of our asbestos cases never see the inside of a courtroom.
 In the rare instance when a case does reach this point, your legal team is fully prepared to handle your asbestos trial for you.

 Mesothelioma compensation can help victims of asbestos exposure and their families cover the costs associated with the disease and hold manufacturers of asbestos-containing products accountable for their negligence.

 As a mesothelioma law firm specializing in asbestos-related cases, Sokolove Law can help clients nationwide file an asbestos lawsuit against manufacturers of asbestos-containing products — at no out-of-pocket costs.